teiid/teiid-embedded-examples/README.md

 ### Run from Source code

-Import `teiid-examples` source code to a IDE(Eclipse), run each examples with corresponding Main methods.
+Import `teiid-embedded-examples` source code to a IDE(Eclipse), run each examples with corresponding Main methods.

 ### Run from mvn

 With above **Build** section steps, make sure examples build success, navigating to a example execute mvn exec commands, for example:

 ~~~
-$ cd teiid-examples/embedded-portfolio
+$ cd teiid-embedded-examples/embedded-portfolio
 $ mvn exec:java
 ~~~